Why Should Hotels Engage On Social Media?

 When we look up the synonyms of Engagement we discover that this word has a major representation of aggressive words.

 The Hotel Industry is recognized as a service industry where we primary show empathy towards our guests.
-Hotels has been built up on Customer Service Principles.
+Hotels have been built up on Customer Service Principles.

 Today with Social Media guests have now found that they have a voice.
-They see themselves as stock holders in your Hotel Brand.
-And if there is a concern they expect fast responses, or you face potential risk of spreading negative messages about your brand.
+They see themselves as stockholders in your Hotel Brand.
+And if there is a concern they expect fast responses, or you face the potential risk of spreading negative messages about your brand.

 So why should Hotels engage on Social Media by putting their brand on a limb?